realywithoutname/swagger-mysql-builder/README.md

 ### api
 - builder(Object: swaggerJSON, Boolean: asMiddleware)
   - swaggerJSON `required` general swagger.json.
-  - asMiddleare `optional` return will used to middleware. if `true`, return a function. otherwise return a knex instance.
+  - asMiddleware `optional` return will used to middleware. if `true`, return a function. otherwise return a knex instance.

+> koa 1.x can't use as middleware, so `asMiddleware` argument is invalid.

 The builder will get database  configure use [config](https://github.com/lorenwest/node-config). like
 ~~~ javascript